MagdalenaA96/Travel-Agency-Website/README.md

 Images used in this project are sourced from [Unsplash](https://unsplash.com/) and are licensed under the Unsplash License, which allows for free use for both commercial and non-commercial purposes without the need for permission or attribution (though attribution is appreciated).

 Photographers:

 - Photo by Sean Oulashin - [Unsplash Profile](https://unsplash.com/@oulashin)
 - Photo by Chor Tsang - [Unsplash Profile](https://unsplash.com/fr/@chortsang)

+## 🌐 API

+This project utilizes the following APIs to enhance the data provided:

+1. **Open-Meteo API** - Provides weather data used to display current weather conditions for selected locations.
+   - **License**: The weather data provided by [Open-Meteo](https://open-meteo.com/) is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), allowing for free usage with attribution.

+2. **REST Countries API** - Supplies country data, including offical country name, capital city, population, languages, continents, time zones, and currencies, displayed in the offer details section.
+   - **License**: The REST Countries API is available under the [Mozilla Public License 2.0](https://gitlab.com/restcountries/restcountries/-/blob/master/LICENSE?ref_type=heads) (MPL 2.0), which allows for free use, modification, and distribution, provided that modifications to the source code are shared under the same license.

+Please note that while this project itself is not licensed under a formal open-source license, the data provided by these APIs is used in accordance with their respective licenses.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to create an issue or submit a pull request.